djepar/djepar.github.io/BlogEntry.md

 ### Algorithm
 Finished the last assignment of this section (pseudocode).

-### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
-I continue the Global sanctuary challenge.
-I succeeded all the test, but I still have a lot of things to do style-wise.

 ### Introduction to Databases for Back-End Development by Meta
 Start the course, and did a bit of the introduction where we